adelakuntobi/unilagid.com/README.md

 Log in to the UNILAG ID platform using your registered credentials.

-To create a admin, navigate to http://localhost:3000/admin/create.
+To create an admin, navigate to https://unilagid.com/admin/create.

 Input the following details for the admin:
 - First Name: [Admin First Name]